Exploring Diverse In-Context Configurations for Image Captioning: Experiments

 This effect is more pronounced in 4-shot cases, where VLM lacks sufficient in-context captions to discern sentence patterns, making simpler patterns advantageous.
 As long as the descriptiveness issue is addressed, MGC often outperforms GTC, \eg, MGC-TF@88>GTC in Figure~\ref{fig:cap_line}(b-d).
 Especially, when SICR-CLIP is employed to select captions with high cross-modal similarity to the test image, it significantly mitigates the descriptiveness problem.
 Then as demonstrated in Figure~\ref{fig:cap_line}(d), even MGC-TF@66 surpasses GTC.

 \textbf{MGC-TF vs. MGC-VLM}.
 Before we see that using more low-quality captions like MGC-TF@66 will misguide VLM to generate worse captions.
-However, as Figure~\ref{fig:img_line} (f) shows, when using MGC-VLM(0)@63, the performance trend contradicts that of MGC-TF@66 (Figure~\ref{fig:img_line} (c)), improving as the shot number increases.
-Then we may wonder why weaker captions (MGC-VLM(0)@63) outperform those with higher CIDEr (MGC-TF@66).
-This strange phenomenon can be reconciled with our prior assumption: descriptiveness and language pattern have distinct roles in in-context captioning.
+Yet, Figure~\ref{fig:img_line} (f) indicates that using MGC-VLM(0)@63 improves performance with increased shot numbers, contrasting MGC-TF@66 in Figure~\ref{fig:img_line} (c).
+This raises the question: why do weaker captions (MGC-VLM(0)@63) surpass those with higher CIDEr (MGC-TF@66)?
+This discrepancy aligns with our assumption: descriptiveness and language pattern influence in-context captioning differently.

-Specifically, MGC-TF and MGC-VLM exhibit different characteristics.
-MGC-TF@66, although trained well on object detection, lacks sufficient training on language decoding, resulting in recognizable salient objects but syntax errors in the generated sentences.
-As the number of such examples increases, the VLM is misled by these syntax errors, generating poorer captions.
-On the other hand, MGC-VLM(0)@63, despite its limitations in object recognition, can employ better grammar.
-Provided with more images offering additional vision cues, the VLM utilizes these cues and the comparatively adequate caption examples from MGC-VLM(0)@63 to generate superior captions.
-Figure~\ref{fig:fig_two_short} (b) shows 2 examples to compare them.
+MGC-TF@66 excels in object detection but struggles with language decoding, causing salient objects to be identified correctly but with syntactical errors in captions.
+As such examples increase, VLM produces worse captions due to these errors.
+Conversely, MGC-VLM(0)@63, though limited in object recognition, maintains better grammar.
+When more vision cues are provided, VLM leverages these along with the better-formed captions from MGC-VLM(0)@63, resulting in improved captions.
+Figure~\ref{fig:fig_two_short} (b) offers two comparison examples.

 \textbf{Model-Generated Captions as Anchors (MGCA).} From Figure~\ref{fig:cap_hist}, we see that using MGC as the in-context captions usually underperforms GTC.
 However, by the MGCA strategy, we observe consistent improvements over GTCs, as demonstrated by the higher blue histograms of different MGCs compared to the grey dashed line.
 For example, despite MGC-TF@66 only achieves 64.24 CIDEr score in Figure~\ref{fig:cap_hist}(a), we still observe a 3.2 CIDEr improvement when using MGC-TF@66 as the anchor, compared to simply selecting the first GTC.
 Specifically, when using MGC-TF@66/MGC-TF@88/MGC-TF@135/MGC-VLM(0)@63/MGC-VLM(32)@81 as the anchors, the average improvements over six image selection strategies compared to GTC are 7.3/8.0/8.8/3.6/4.8 respectively.
+In contrast to solely leveraging the RS+GTC method, the combination of SIIR-CLIP and using MGC-TF@135 as anchor chalked up an average boost of 20.9.